-OEA Rule 624.3 states in relevant part that the "if a party fails to take reasonable steps to prosecute or defend an appeal, the Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant.
+OEA Rule 624.3 states in relevant part that "if a party fails to take reasonable steps to prosecute or defend an appeal, the Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant.
 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:

-- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned."
-2 (Emphasis Added)
+- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned."4 (Emphasis Added)

-This Office has consistently held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline to comply with such orders.3 In the instant matter, Employee was provided notice in the December 8, 2022, and January 3, 2023, Orders that a failure to comply could result in sanctions, including dismissal.
-Additionally, all Orders were sent via postal mail service to the address provided by Employee in her Petition for Appeal.
-Further, a courtesy copy of the January 3, 2023, Order was sent to the email addresses of record.
-A response to each of these Orders was required to ensure an appropriate review and resolution of the matter.
+This Office has consistently held that failure to prosecute an appeal includes a failure to appear for scheduled proceedings and failing to submit required documents after being provided with a deadline to comply with such orders.5 In the instant matter, Employee was provided notice in the January 31, 2024, Order that a failure to comply could result in sanctions, including dismissal.
+Additionally, all Orders were sent via postal mail service to the address provided by Employee in his Petition for Appeal.
+Employee's appearance at the Prehearing Conference and a response to each of these orders was required to ensure an appropriate review and resolution of the matter.
 Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
-I further find that Employee's failure to prosecute her appeal is a violation of OEA Rule
+I further find that Employee's failure to prosecute his appeal is a violation of OEA Rule 624.3.
+For these reasons, I have determined that this matter should be dismissed for Employee's failure to prosecute.

-2 OEA Rule 624.3, 6-B DCMR Ch.
+4 OEA Rule 624.3, 6-B DCMR Ch.
 600 (December 27, 2021).

-3 Williams v.
+5 Williams v.
 D.C.
 Public Schools, OEA Matter 2401-0244-09 (December 13, 2010); Brady v.
 Office of Public Education Facilities Modernization, OEA Matter No. 2401-0219-09 (November 1, 2010).